AhsanRiaz9/ahsanriaz9/README.md

 I am a student of BS CS at Punjab University College of Information Technology.
-- 🔭 I’m currently working as a Freelancer.
+- 🔭 I’m currently working on FYP.
 - 🌱 I’m currently learning Full Stack Web Development in MERN.
 - 🤔 I’m looking for internship in web development.
 - 💬 Ask me about C, C++, Python, Java, HTML, CSS, Javascript or Assembly language.